-- · Other capacities can be ordered depending on sparing scheme and sector size requested. - Single unit shipping pack.
+- Other capacities can be ordered depending on sparing scheme and sector size requested. - Single unit shipping pack.
 The drive is normally shipped in bulk packaging to provide maximum protection against transit damage.
 Units shipped individually require additional protection as provided by the single unit shipping pack.
-Users planning single unit distribution should specify this option. - The Cheetah 36LP Installation Guide, part number 83329477, is usually included with each standard OEM drive shipped, but extra copies may be ordered. - The Safety and Regulatory Agency Specifications, part number 75789512, is usually included with each standard OEM drive shipped, but extra copies may be ordered.
+Users planning single unit distribution should specify this option. - The Barracuda 180 Installation Guide, part number 100109942.
+This guide is usually included with each standard OEM drive shipped, but you may order extra copies. - The Safety and Regulatory Agency Specifications, part number 75789512, is usually included with each standard OEM drive shipped, but you may order extra copies.